1mbryk/LeastSquaresMethod/README.md

-This is realization of the least squares method with plotting with using openGL
+This is realization of the least squares method with plottingusing openGL